GoogleCloudPlatform/emblem/docs/auth-design.md

 1. The Emblem website server sends an HTTP redirect to the user's browser to return to the website page they started this login flow from.
-The redirect also includes a session cookie that references the *id token*.
+The redirect also sets a session cookie that references the *id token*.

 1. Further requests from the user to the Emblem website include that cookie, which the website uses to get the *id token*, and then provides that *id token*